Education is a top priority; focus is on quality of education, inclusiveness, and vocational training

 South Korea’s bilateral education ODA is focused on middle-income countries (MICs).
 On average, 50% of all bilateral education ODA went to MICs between 2013 and 2015.
 Funding to low-income countries (LICs) averaged 32%.
 This is in line with South Korea’s overall focus on MICs.
 Geographically, the funding focuses on Asia: 52% of all bilateral ODA to education went to Asia and only 15% was invested in sub-Saharan Africa.
 The list of top recipients reflects this focus on Asia: Vietnam, Jordan, Bangladesh together received 20% of all bilateral education ODA between 2013 and 2015.
 Education is a focus sector in 15 of the 24 priority countries of South Korea’s development assistance.
 Seven of these priority countries are in Africa, eight in Asia.

-South Korea is not a major provider of multilateral ODA to education, spending only US$21 million in 2015 (8% of its overall education ODA).
-Most of this funding was channeled in the form of core contributions to the World Bank’s International Development Association (67%) and the Asian Development Fund (19%).
-In addition, South Korea joined the GPE in 2014 and pledged to contribute US$5 million for the 2015-2018 replenishment period.
+South Korea is not a major provider of multilateral ODA to education, spending only US$24 million in 2016 (9% of its overall education ODA).
+Most of this funding was channeled in the form of core contributions to the World Bank (69%) and the Asian Development Bank (19%).
+In addition, South Korea joined the Global Partnership for Education (GPE) in 2014 and pledged to contribute US$5 million for the 2015 to 2018 replenishment period.
+South Korea has not yet pledged additional funding for the 2018 to 2020 replenishment period.

 The country has so far not financially supported the international initiative ‘Education Cannot Wait’, a special fund launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises.
 Overall, South Korea does not report any education-related funding as part of its humanitarian assistance (according to data by the UN Office for the Coordination of Humanitarian Affairs (OCHA)).
 The global average share of humanitarian assistance spent on education was 2% in 2015, according to OCHA, half of the minimum 4% target established by the UN Global Education First Initiative (GEFI).
 However, education and vocational training are two of three priorities for humanitarian assistance in South Korea’s 2018 International Development Cooperation Plan of Action, an indication that the country may increase spending on education in humanitarian emergencies.